geekiam/website/static/posts/how-to-create-a-new-github-repository-using-the-terminal.md

 they would typically need just using a browser based interface.
 For instance, Creating and updating repositories, reviewing code, creating Pull requests and so forth.

-The web based interface works great, however as developers are more than likely to going to prefer working with [Terminal Window](https://geekiam.io/what-is-a-terminal-window/ "What is a terminal window") , because for most developers this is how they will primarily work with git.
+The web based interface works great, however as developers are more than likely to going to prefer working with [Terminal Window](https://geekiam.io/what-is-a-terminal-window/ "What is a terminal window") , because for most developers this is how they will primarily work with Git.
 Especially when first starting out and learning the basics.

 Github also provides a really rich set of Application Programming Interface (API) methods enabling developers to build tools to engage and interact with Github.
 Developers could use these API's to either build their own custom tools